 Before an agency initiates a distributed energy project, it should measure and verify the local resources.
 The following distributed energy resource maps, calculators, and screening tools are a good place to start; however, be sure to consult an expert for a professional evaluation before implementing a project.

 - REopt Screening Analysis: NREL's REopt techno-economic decision-support model analyzes and optimizes energy systems for buildings, campuses, communities, and microgrids.
 This analysis service identifies and prioritizes distributed energy projects at a single site or for multiple sites across cities, states, or countries, each with its own energy requirements, resources, goals, and constraints.
 Read the NREL REopt fact sheet.

-- Access REopt Lite to evaluate your site’s potential for distributed energy potential
+- Access the REopt web tool to evaluate your site’s potential for distributed energy projects

 - Read about how FEMP uses REopt to screen federal renewable energy project opportunities.

 - FEMP Screening Map: Interactive map examines the viability of three solar technologies in the United States with a high-level annualized economic calculation, with and without potential savings from available renewable energy incentives at the state and federal levels.
 The tool suggests technology costs, calculates performance data, and calculates the economic value, such as levelized cost of energy (dollars per kilowatt-hour), of a project using geospatial site data.

 - NREL Renewable Energy Maps: Collection of maps from the National Renewable Energy Laboratory (NREL) detail renewable energy resources across the United States, including biomass, geothermal, hydrogen, marine and hydrokinetic, solar, and wind.

 - NREL PVWatts Calculator: Estimates the energy production and cost of energy of grid-connected photovoltaic (PV) energy systems worldwide to easily develop estimates of the performance of potential PV installations.